gogins/csound-extended/nudruz/README.md

 systems in Common Lisp, because Quicklisp can load ASDF systems, but ASDF cannot download ASDF systems.

+When you first run a Lisp piece using the nudruz package, do not give up if there are errors, e.g. in loading or compiling Fomus.
+Just accept the error and continue...

 The nudruz code and examples run in the package `:cm` although it should be possible to rewrite them to run them in other packages.